The NHS workers who have died during the coronavirus pandemic

 Mary Agyeiwaa Agyapong died on April 12 after testing positive for Covid-19 earlier in the month.

-David Carter, CEO at Bedfordshire Hospitals NHS Foundation Trust, said: “Mary worked here for five years and was a highly valued and loved member of our team, a fantastic nurse and a great example of what we stand for in this Trust.”
+David Carter, chief executive at Bedfordshire Hospitals NHS Foundation Trust, said: “Mary worked here for five years and was a highly valued and loved member of our team, a fantastic nurse and a great example of what we stand for in this trust.”

 – Cheryl Williams, ward housekeeper